-The program is founded on the basis of healing through traditional Aboriginal culture, through the wisdom and guidance of traditional Elders.
-It works from a community based, grass roots understanding of the issues and is driven by this understanding.
-The program works on the principles of going back in order to move forward, building the individual‘s self belief and confidence through strengthening identity, building self dignity and pride.
+Addressing the challenges through community based solutions that are both Culturally appropriate and outcome focused provides for a more affective success rate.
+This is achieved by building the individual‘s self belief and confidence through strengthening identity, building self-dignity and pride.
 The program aims to provide the necessary tools required for youth to address their personal trauma and deal with the external challenges they face in their daily lives, enabling them to maintain their uniqueness whilst walking in the new world as we know it.

 The Balunu healing program endeavours to:

-The camps are currently being held at Talc Head which is on Northern Territory Government, Crown Land and is located across the Darwin harbor.
-The camp site is a 10-20 minute boat ride depending on the weather and sea conditions.
-Below is a satellite image of the location and its proximity to Darwin city.
-The white line indicates the Darwin departure point and the route taken to the camp site which is marked with a yellow marker.
+Camp Location The camps are held at Talc Head which is located across the Darwin harbor.
+The camp site is a 10-20 minute boat ride away.
+Below is a satellite image of the location and its proximity to Darwin City.